Alexei Navalny: Russia's vociferous opposition leader

 The opposition has been weakened by Russia's annexation of Crimea from Ukraine and its support for pro-Russian separatists in eastern Ukraine.
 Opinion polls suggest strong support for the intervention among Russians.
 The Kremlin denies fomenting the Ukraine conflict.

-The question that has regularly been posed about Navalny is whether he commands any support beyond the population centres of Moscow and other cities.
+But one question that has regularly been posed about Mr Navalny is whether he commands any support beyond the population centres of Moscow and other cities.